 Adopt this element for use in describing scholarly publications deposited as part of the MIT Open Access mandate.
 Add a new field to the existing DSpace DC namespace (dc.contributor.approver) to capture this information.
-Use authorized headings for the names of faculty members and publishers that approve deposit of content into the repository.
+The values of this field ought to be URIs that are created and maintained for each approving author.
+Until an author identifier service is implemented duplicate the names of approving authors from the Author element in this field.